The Ultimate Guide to Qualitative Research - Part 2: Handling Qualitative Data

 In qualitative research, a coding frame is an organized and systematic approach to categorizing and interpreting the collected data.

-Think of it as a kind of roadmap, a coding framework that guides you through your data to find patterns, themes, and insights that are crucial to your research questions.
+Think of it as a kind of roadmap, a coding framework that guides you through your data to find patterns, themes, and insights that can address your research questions.

 A helpful coding frame provides labels you can easily apply to the data.
 Photo by Patrick Perkins.